-The Chicago conference is over.
+The 2019 Chicago conference is over.
 Every ICMI has been better than the last, and this one was no exception.
 There were two parallel streams of presentations, and much thought had been given to activities beyond the presentations.
 The venue was a large modern hotel with excellent conference facilities, both accommodation and the conference being in the same venue was a major factor in helping people bond.
-As for the past three conferences, not a single protester turned up.
+As with the previous conferences, not a single protester turned up.
 There were maybe 15 British and Irish people in attendance, and people from many other countries.
 The attendance was the largest in the conference series to date.
 Media organizations in attendance included the BBC and Bloomberg.
-It may be some weeks before the presentations videos start appearing on YouTube.
 There was livestreaming from the conference, for the first time.

 Alison Tieman, the key person behind the conference, was unable to attend, after being stopped and turned back by American border officials at the Canada / US border.
 She will not be allowed into the US for the next five years.
 The reason(s) are as yet unclear.
 Karen Straughan did a great job in her absence, helped by many volunteers.

-Elizabeth Hobson was unfortunately unable to attend, due to a family emergency, and she offered to present her talk over the internet.
+Elizabeth Hobson, our Director of Communications, was unfortunately unable to attend due to a family emergency, and offered to present her talk over the internet.
 Only minutes before she was due to speak, rainwater (from a major storm) started to stream through the ceiling, just feet away from the stage.
 The problems didn’t end there.
 After she started to speak, there were continuous breaks in the sound, so we had to ask her to stop.
 Natty Kadifa valiantly stepped into the breach, and read out the rest of the presentation off her mobile phone.
 The transcript of Elizabeth’s presentation Reforming Chivalry – Criminal Justice and Rehabilitation, is here.

-Tom, who was filming the presentations for the fourth year in succession, was on great form, as always.
-I had the pleasure of surprising him with the inaugural Quentin Tarantino Award for Directing Excellence, and he gave a short but funny and moving acceptance speech.
+Tom Caulfield, our Technical Director, was filming the presentations for the fourth year in succession, and was on great form, as always.
+I had the pleasure of surprising him with the inaugural Quentin Tarantino Award for Directing Excellence, he gave a short but funny and moving acceptance speech.

 During the closing ceremony Paul Elam announced the locations of some future conferences.
-ICMI20 will be held in Australia.
-At least two ICMIs are planned for 2021, with the following hosts:
+Three more ICMIs are currently being planned, as of April 2020:

 If everyone who read this gave us £5.00 – or even better, £5.00 or more, monthly – we could change the world. £5.00 monthly would entitle you to Bronze party membership, details here.
 Benefits include a dedicated and signed book by Mike Buchanan.
 Click below to make a difference.
 Thanks.